asabuncuoglu13/asabuncuoglu13/README.md

 ### Hi there 👋

-I’m currently working on developing new interfaces to increase the affordability and accessibility of K12 programming and science educatio.
-I am a second year PhD student at [KUIS AI Lab](https://ai.ku.edu.tr/) - [Intelligent Interfaces Group](https://iui.ku.edu.tr/).
+I’m currently working on developing new interfaces to increase the affordability and accessibility of K12 programming and science education.
+I am a third year PhD student at [KUIS AI Lab](https://ai.ku.edu.tr/) - [Intelligent Interfaces Group](https://iui.ku.edu.tr/).

-📝 Visit my [Google Scholar page](https://scholar.google.com/citations?user=Ajpd3NwAAAAJ&hl=en) to see all publications.
+📝 Visit my [Google Scholar page](https://scholar.google.com/citations?user=Ajpd3NwAAAAJ&hl=en) to see all the publications.

 ## 🌱 Ongoing Projects